webdevops/php-docker-boilerplate/documentation/DOCKER-STARTUP.md

 ## Advanced usage (git)

 Use this boilerplate as template and customize it for each project.
-Put this Docker configuration for each project into seperate git repositories.
+Put this Docker configuration for each project into separate git repositories.

 Now set your existing project repository to be a git submodule in `code/`.
 Every developer now needs only to clone the Docker repository with `--recursive` option to get both, the Docker configuration and the TYPO3 installation.

-For better useability track a whole branch (eg. develop or master) as submodule and not just a single commit.
+For better usability track a whole branch (eg. develop or master) as submodule and not just a single commit.